CharuGupta-eng/vsdOSPowerCalc/README.md

          $ cd Ngspice\ powcalc /
  3. Save the netlist of your cicuit, model parameters file, ngspice and python code in the same folder.

+ 4. .tran line must be in your netlist.

- 4. To run code for calculating average power
+ 5. To run code for calculating average power

          $ python POW.py
             or